rl-institut/WAM_APP_FRED/README.md

 categories basically have there own source data.
 The data is provided within the open-energy-platform.
 Further explanation is given in the section source data.

-To achieve these requirements we use proven open-source technologies.
-We use  as Web-Framework.
+To achieve these requirements we use proven and open-source technologies.
+We use Django as Web-Framework.
 The base structure for this app is the Web Applications&Maps (WAM) project.
 Django WAM_APP_FRED is a Django App which is part of the [WAM project](https://github.com/rl-institut/WAM).